Christianity and violence: Christian terrorism

 Christian terrorism comprises terrorist acts that are committed by groups or individuals who use Christian motivations or goals as a justification for their actions.
 As with other forms of religious terrorism, Christian terrorists have relied on interpretations of the tenets of their faith—in this case, the Bible.
 Such groups have cited Old Testament and New Testament scriptures as justifications for acts of violence and killings or they have sought to bring about the "end times" which are described in the New Testament.

 These interpretations are typically different from the interpretations of established Christian denominations.

+The Lord's Resistance Army is a major group in central Africa that commits terrorist acts in the name of Christianity.
+They have been waging an insurgency against Uganda since 1987.